scotthuegerich-max/nmfc-assistant/README.md

 Full request/response schema is in `main.py`; interactive docs are auto-generated at `/docs` when the API is running (Swagger UI, via FastAPI).

+## Data source...read before considering this production-ready!!

+`sample_nmfc_dataset.json` is a completely made-up, illustrative commodity set built for this demo. **It is not the real NMFC tariff.** The actual National Motor Freight Classification is copyrighted and licensed through the National Motor Freight Traffic Association (NMFTA); a production deployment of this system would require licensing the full commodity dataset from NMFTA and replacing this file with it.
+The architecture (density calculator, embedding retrieval, reasoning layer, API contract) is unaffected by that swap; only the data file changes.

 ## Key design decisions

-- **One clarifying question, never a form.** Every additional required field before a confident suggestion is available is friction a shipper will abandon.
+- **One clarifying question, max.** Every additional required field before a confident suggestion is available is friction a shipper will abandon.
 The system asks the single most confidence-improving question and stops.
 - **NOI (catch-all) is always the fallback, never the leader.** The reasoning layer is explicitly instructed to deprioritize the generic "Not Otherwise Indicated" commodity below any reasonably-scoring specific match.
 Real rebills often trace back to a shipment defaulting into NOI when a cheaper, more specific classification actually applied.
 - **Hazmat is surfaced, never auto-confirmed.** A hazmat-flagged candidate is still shown and ranked, but the response explicitly notes it requires manual compliance review regardless of confidence score.
 - **Deterministic math stays deterministic.** Density-to-class resolution never goes through the LLM.
 This makes the one legally/financially sensitive calculation in the pipeline auditable and unit-testable independent of model behavior.
 - **The clarification loop is stateless by design.** No session or database is required to close the ask → answer → re-rank cycle; the caller resends the original payload plus the answer.
 Simpler to integrate into an existing booking flow that may not want to manage conversation state for a single field.

-## Data source...read before treating this as production-ready

-`sample_nmfc_dataset.json` is a synthetic, illustrative commodity set built for this demo. **It is not the real NMFC tariff.** The actual National Motor Freight Classification is copyrighted and licensed through the National Motor Freight Traffic Association (NMFTA); a production deployment of this system would require licensing the full commodity dataset from NMFTA and replacing this file with it.
-The architecture (density calculator, embedding retrieval, reasoning layer, API contract) is unaffected by that swap; only the data file changes.

 ## Running it locally